 In particular, I’m referring to Arizona Senate Bill 1070.
 This fascist bill has Nazi written all over it.
 It requires all non-citizens in the state to register with the government and carry this documentation with them at all times.
 Failure to comply with this provision of the “law” is deportation.
 U.S.-born citizens have been deported due to this legislation.
 It is based solely on appearance (mostly skin color, of course) and has become an embarrassing headline about the politics of oppression throughout the world.
 As if it were necessary, it has fueled even more disgust and hatred for the U.S. than usual.

-Thousands of citizens, naturalized and U.S.-born, have left the state in recent years due to Arizona SB 1070 or as most people refer to it, the “papers, please law.”
+Thousands of citizens, naturalized and U.S.-born, have left the state in recent years due to Arizona SB 1070 or the “papers, please law” as most people refer to it.
 It is relevant to my friend’s situation because of the fact that most of the home healthcare workforce has historically been Latinas in Arizona.
 Now, the company contracted to supply attendants has a serious problem hiring trained, qualified workers.
 The disabled and elderly suffer because of this racist attack against people of color.

 Have the locals hit the streets and raised their voices over this immoral, un-Constitutional legislation that causes so much suffering?
 No. They do come out to complain about the perceived threat against their right to carry weapons around like perverse cartoon characters out of the old “wild west.”
-And, of course, they show up in droves in support of the obnoxiously ignorant buffoon Donald Trump.
+And of course, they show up in droves in support of the ignorant, parasitic buffoon, Donald Trump.

 Maybe it’s foolish to expect civilized behavior of people in a place in which the second amendment is considered much more important than the first amendment.
 Or to expect intelligence in an area that regards weapons as more important than books.
 Weapons seem to have more rights than non-white people in this place.
 And the continuing privatization of virtually everything on the planet has brought a cruel and sickening sterility to modern life.
 This rapid transition from respecting civil rights to auctioning off our humanity is evidence that we’re consciously spiraling downward into an abyss of mindless obedience unworthy of a civilization.

 To get back to the “escape”, places in California are being researched to avoid a forced move back to N.Y.
 It is refreshing to discover some semblance of civilization in the San Francisco/Berkeley/Oakland area – at least for the disabled.
 While most of the area is incredibly expensive, it’s more affordable (specifically in terms of health and mental well-being) than a discount prison term in Arizona.
-Around the clock attendant care is offered to severely disabled residents and resources such as help with housing, medical expenses, transportation and food are commonplace.
+Around the clock attendant care is offered to severely disabled residents and resources such as help with housing, medical expenses, transportation and food seem to be abundant.

 This is a hint of civilization (and a faint glimmer of hope) in a depraved country in which people have become commodities, elections have become selections, healthcare has become sickness management, Black men are gunned down in the streets by police regularly and economic terrorism has become the rule of the land.